folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 There are a few weak emission lines in this spectrum.
 In the case of $\xi^1$ CMa, the emission lines are pretty weak and could almost be ignored.
 But in a star with more emission, this will cause problems.
 Emission lines don't work with the algorithm normPlot uses for selecting "good" points: If the emission line makes the highest point in a bin it will be selected, even though it is definitely not continuum!
 To solve this you need to remove emission lines using the `exclude range` button.
 Really strong cosmic ray hits may cause a similar problem, so if they are being selected as "good" points they should also be removed.

-Here is an example of a weak emission feature ar about 672 nm that is throwing of a polynomial fit.
+Here is an example of a weak emission feature at about 672 nm that is throwing off a polynomial fit:

 ```{image} normplot_images/emission-line-problem.png
 :alt: Emission line causing a problem